wilkox/thesis/compile/style_notes.md

 - Specialist reagents and materials, particularly those with trademarked names, should be followed with the name, city and country of the manufacturer: "Proteinase K (Sigma-Aldrich, St.\ Louis, USA)".
 This only needs to appear the first time the reagent or material is mentioned.

 #Footnotes
-- Sentences in footnotes should end in a period.
+- Sentences in footnotes should end with a period.

 #Dates
-- Dates should be writteen in the order Month, Day (ordinal), Year, with no commas: so January 5th 2008; March 2012.
+- Dates should be writteen in the order Month, Day (ordinal), Year, with no commas: so "January 5th 2008"; "March 2012".
 - The ordinal indicators (st, nd, th) should not be set as superscripts.
-- Date ranges should be indicated by en dashes with no spaces: so January 5th--March 1st 2010; December 1986--April 1987.
-The month or year can be omitted from the start of the range if it is the same as the end: so 2nd--15th May 2013.
+- Date ranges should be indicated by en dashes with no spaces: so "January 5th--March 1st 2010"; "December 1986--April 1987".
+The month or year can be omitted from the start of the range if it is the same as the end: so "2nd--15th May 2013"; "August--November 1987".

 #"Biogeographic" vs "Biogeographical"
-- Prefer "Biogeographic"
+- Prefer "Biogeographic".

-#Numbers
+#Counting numbers
-- Integers less than or equal to twenty should be written out in full.
+- Counts less than or equal to twenty should be written out in full.
 However, any number used to quantify a unit should be written in numerals.
 So, "We used eleven ships and 45 helicopters to take 189 2.5 mg samples."